Delegates signed up: thirty-Three

 Q. What character will you be choosing Zack?

-A. As of now, I don’t believe I will be choosing one – in line with Dungeon Master role in Dungeons and Dragons, it will be up to me organise you crazy delegates, and make sure everything goes smoothly even if someone decides to murder everyone to death a few days into it (don’t do this!)
+A. None!
+In line with the Dungeon Master role in Dungeons and Dragons, it will be up to me to organise you crazy delegates, and make sure everything goes smoothly even if someone decides to murder everyone to death a few days into it (don’t do this!)

 Q. How long will this process take?